frostyshadows/TeachKidsToCode/README.md

 * Nice interface.
 ### Cons
 * Almost feels like something girls could do on their own.
 * The tutorials I tried out would be too easy for girls who have already done Scratch.
 And most of them probably won't take an hour.
-I didn't see anything with explicit loops, except the music tutorial.
 * Not very open-ended.
 Girls would be able to customize a lot of the end result, but they don't get to make anything from scratch.